 9. Preventing Shaken Baby Syndrome

 Newborns are very fragile.
-You should never shake a baby or a toddler not even out of sheer joy.
-This could be very harmful to the baby which could result in serious brain injury.
+You should never shake a baby or a toddler, not even out of sheer joy.
+Shaking a baby could be very harmful that could result in severe brain injury.

 10. Preventing Sudden Infant Death Syndrome